 If you don’t have the money to pay your taxes, you can apply for an installment agreement by completing IRS Form 9465.
 To request installment payments using this form, there are a few conditions that must apply:

 - You prove that you don’t have the money to pay the taxes

 - You can pay the tax off within three years

 Independent contractors pay federal and state tax on their net earnings, which is the income from a trade or business minus any related business deductions.
-Estimated taxes on this income are typically paid in advance four times a year.
-Independent contractors report their income and deductions on Form 1040 and Schedule C, and they may need to send Form 1099-MISC to subcontractors they hire.
+Estimated taxes on this income typically are paid in advance four times a year.
+Independent contractors fill out Form 1040 and Schedule C to report their income and deductions.
+They use Schedule SE to figure out their self-employment tax.